rowanuniversity/profpy/profpy/db/fauxrm/documentation/flask.md

 ## fauxrm with Flask
-One of the benefits of fauxrm's decorator functions, is that they can be easily integrated into web applications and microservices.
+One of the benefits of fauxrm's decorator functions is that they can be easily integrated into web applications and microservices.
 These functions were designed with usage with Flask in mind, but they could be potentially integrated with any Python web framework.

 ## App-context Handlers